DRAW is designing one of six LEED Platinum model homes for the second phase of the Manheim Park Neighborhood & Make It

 - Pro Bono/Community Service

-Aimed to be the areas first LEED Certified Community, these 24 single-family homes will offer North Kansas Citians contemporary designs combined with energy efficient systems and materials.
+Aimed to be the areas first LEED Certified Community, these 24 single-family homes combine contemporary designs with energy efficient systems and materials.

 Located in Kansas City's Westport bar district, this elegant whiskey spot’s charming design details are causing as much buzz as the delicious, hand-crafted cocktails they sling.

 Modern infill on a currently vacant lot, Gillham Park Row is expected to be complete in early 2015 at the corner of 37th & Gillham Road in Kansas City's Old Hyde Park district.